 Sawzall (Reciprocating Saw) -The sawzall is most probably “intense” tool on this guide of must have tools for renovations.
 If you’ve ever used a sawzall, you know what I’m talkin’ about!
 This tool will most come in handy when you’re doing something like taking down a wall.
 We’ve even used our sawzall for tree trimming outside.

 Nail Gun – Like I mention above, I’d recommend buying a combo kit with your air compressor that has a few tools included, like a nail gun.
-There are a few different types of nail guns, so take a look at this explanation to decide what’s best for you.
-We use our brad nail gun most frequently.
+We use our brad nail gun most frequently – but a finish nailer also comes in handy!
+(Learn the difference between a brad nailer vs a finish nailer here!)

-A Good Paint Brush – If you’re are renovating, you will most definitely be painting at one point or another.
+A Good Paint Brush – If you’re renovating, you will most definitely be painting at one point or another.
 Having a high quality paint brush is a complete game changer.
 The best paint brushes out there are both Purdy and Wooster.
 We’ve used them both and I think they are both great.
 The most important thing here is to make sure you are using a high quality paint brush.
+(Learn all of our best interior painting tips here!)

 Wet Dry Vacuum – It wasn’t until I lived through a renovation for a year that I realized how absolutely necessary shop vacs are.
 They should definitely be at the top of the list for must have tools for renovations.
 We literally lived with a thin coat of saw dust over almost everything for months and months.
 Didn’t matter how much I dusted or tried to clean up.
 Dust is an inevitable part of renovating, but having a great shop vac helps!
 Yea, I have an awesome Dyson vacuum cleaner, but couldn’t really use it for the mess of the renovation.
 That’s where this Ridgid Wet Dry Vacuum comes in handy.
 I am able to quickly wheel it around and pick up all the horrible mess from renovating.

-Utility Knife – Whether you are cutting carpet as your rip it out or slicing drywall off a wall you are tearing down (two things that we’ve actually used this utility knife for during our renovation so far), you definitely need a good utility knife in your pocket at all times!
+Utility Knife – Whether you are cutting carpet as your rip it out to put in hardwood floors or slicing drywall off a wall you are tearing down (two things that we’ve actually used this utility knife for during our renovation so far), you definitely need a good utility knife in your pocket at all times!
 This one flips open and works great.

 Tape Measure – If you are planning on doing ANY type of renovating, you definitely need a few tape measures.
 We always seem to be misplacing these, so it’s nice to have a handful laying around.
 We love this one.
 It’s large (35′) and very durable!